drodriguezSRL/spadSim/README.md

     - `alpha` = 1 -> output = next frame according to the flow field
     - `alpha` = 0.5 -> halfwar between the two frames (motion-interpolated)

 `alpha` is computed based on the ratio of SPAD-to-RGB frames.
-Warping is done both ways, from imgA -> imgB and viceversa (reverse flow, in this case warped by `alpha-1`).
+Warping is done both ways, from imgA -> imgB and vice versa (reverse flow, in this case warped by `alpha-1`).
 Both warped versions are then blended to yield a spatially coherent intensity field per SPAD frame time.

 ```math
 I_{blended}(t) = (1 - \alpha ) A_{warp} + \alpha B_{warp}